NITDgpOS/UIP/README.md

 ```
 >Note: We only support Python 3.5 or later versions.

+>NOte: make sure you have setuptools, to do that run: pip install setuptools.

 >Note: there is no sudo for windows as well as when you have root privelages.
 Just run commands without sudo